What is baby rice and which is the best one to buy for your baby?

 What is baby rice?

 Baby rice is just normal rice that has been ground to a fine consistency.
-It comes as a dry mixture, which is then mixed with milk to create a smooth texture that is considered ideal as a first weaning food.
+It comes as a dry mixture, which is then mixed with water, formula or breastmilk.
+As it's a bland taste with a smooth texture, it's considered ideal as a first weaning food.

-You've probably heard of a lot of people using baby rice as the very first food to feed their baby when weaning and this is mainly because it's easy for your little munchkin to digest.
-But there are plenty of other positives too.
-For example:
+You've probably heard of a lot of people using baby rice as their baby's first food when weaning and this is mainly because it's easy for your little munchkin to digest.
+But there are plenty of other positives too:

 • It is suitable for both vegetarians and vegans

-• It is hypoallergenic, so your baby is unlikely to have any bad reactions to it
+• It is hypoallergenic, so your baby is unlikely to have a reaction to it

 • It has a smooth, runny consistency once combined with milk, which means your baby won't have trouble swallowing it

-As already mentioned, the recommendation is to start weaning your babies from around six months old.
-This weaning guideline has come from the NHS.
-However, all babies are different and some are ready sooner than this so it is best to discuss with your doctor or health visitor if you think your baby is ready for weaning sooner than the six-month mark.
+While some baby rice brands are advertised as suitable from four months old, the NHS guidance is to start weaning your baby from six months old.
+However, all babies are different and some may be ready sooner so if you think your baby is ready for weaning before the six-month mark, speak to your doctor or health visitor.

-While how you prepare baby rice depends on the brand you pick, typically baby rice is stirred with between 3-4 spoonfuls of your baby's usual milk.
-We've also known some parents to use water here, however, you should stick to following the instructions the brand provides.
+When making baby rice, it's best to follow the instructions on the specific brand you've bought.
+Typically, baby rice is combined with 3-4 spoonfuls of your baby's usual milk.
+We've also known some parents to use water but you should always follow the specific instructions for the baby rice product you're using.

-If you are using milk, it's completely up to you whether you include it cold or warm, but if serving warm, remember to check the temperature before feeding your tot.
+If you are using milk, it's completely up to you whether you use it cold or warm, but if serving warm, remember to check the temperature before feeding your tot.

-Baby rice tends to be the starting point for parents before they move onto baby purees, so you may find that after a couple of days of using baby rice, you'll feel comfortable moving on from it.
+Baby rice tends to be the starting point for parents before they move onto baby purees or finger foods, so you may find that after a couple of days of using baby rice, you'll feel comfortable moving on to other foods.

-Baby rice can also be used to bulk out fruit and veg puree so it's always useful to have a box around in the kitchen cupboards.
-It's worth bearing in mind that your baby doesn't need baby rice, you may prefer to dive straight into purees.
-It's completely up to you.
+Baby rice can also be used to bulk out fruit and veg puree, so it's always useful to have a box around in the kitchen cupboards.
+It's worth bearing in mind that your baby doesn't need baby rice and you may prefer to dive straight into purees or baby-led weaning.
+It's completely up to you and what's best for your baby and your lifestyle.

-Charlotte Stirling-Reed, a registered Nutritionist and wing-woman to Wean In 15 author, Joe Wicks, says: "A whole host of new research has looked at the idea of weaning with vegetables first.
+In fact, a lot of experts now suggest starting with more flavoursome foods such as vegetables.
+Charlotte Stirling-Reed explains; "A whole host of new research has looked at the idea of weaning with vegetables first.
 Savoury, bitter, sweet veggies – you name it – should be offered in order to help encourage acceptance of vegetables and to expose babies to these flavours in early life to help children to develop a liking for these very early on."

 Is baby rice safe?

 A study revealed that certain brands of baby rice and cereals made with baby rice contained potentially harmful toxins such as arsenic and cadmium.
 These toxins are able to enter the product through contaminated water, which is used to irrigate rice crops in certain countries.
-Due to the small amount of baby rice your child is likely to eat while weaning, it is unlikely to cause long-term health problems, although we recommend moving on from baby rice after a couple of days.
+Due to babies having a lower body weight than adults, they can take in a higher amount of arsenic.

-There are a lot of different brands of baby rice so we've whittled them down to our top six favourites.
+There are a lot of different brands of baby rice, so we've whittled them down to our favourites.

 Best overall baby rice